Well known around the world, Croisette promenade, was only a small winding path during its construction in 1860.

 The landscape is gorgeous on the bay of Cannes, Lérins islands and Esterel massif in the background.

-In the east, Croisette promenade leads to Cannes Canto harbor, the famous Palm Beach casino and Mourré Rouge beaches.
+In the east side, Croisette promenade leads to Cannes Canto harbor, the famous Palm Beach casino and Mourré Rouge beaches.

 LE PALAIS DES FESTIVALS ET DES CONGRÈS

-Inaugurated in 1982, it quickly became legendary because of its famous red steps, overlooking its forecourt, which are, each year in May, followed by the stars of the films presented in the Official Competition of the Cannes International Film Festival.
+Inaugurated in 1982, it quickly became legendary because of its famous red steps which are followed by the stars of the films of the Official Competition during the Cannes Film Festival.

-The building has 35000 square meters of exhibition space as well as numerous screening rooms.
-The best known remains the Grand Théâtre Lumière which is accessible at the end of the famous climb of red steps.
+The building has 35000 sqm. of exhibition space and some screening rooms.
+The best known remains the Grand Théâtre Lumière which is accessible after the climb of red steps.

 It is the place for all trade shows taking place in Cannes, such as, the International Games Festival, the world’s leading property market (MIPIM), the global TV and digital content market (MIPTV), the World’s entertainment content market (MIPCOM), The world’s most inspiring creative Festival (Cannes Lions), the Boat Show, the Tax Free World Association (TFWA), the international retail property market (MAPIC), the International Luxury Travel Market (ILTM), the TRUSTECH (Incorporating Cartes).

-The Suquet is the oldest district, built on a small hill overlooking the Vieux Port, when Cannes was a mere fisherman village.
+The Suquet is the oldest district, built on a small hill overlooking the harbor, when Cannes was a mere fisherman village.

 Today, a charming atmosphere emerges as you walk through the narrow, dark alleyways from the Forville market below.